-Once a red flag or potential red flag is detected, the USG organization must act quickly with consideration of the risk posed by the red flag.
-The USG organization should quickly gather all related documentation, write a description of the situation and present this information to the program administrator for determination.
-The program administrator will complete additional authentication to determine whether the attempted transaction was fraudulent or authentic.
-The USG organization may take any of the following steps deemed appropriate:
+Once detected, the USG organization must act quickly with consideration of the risk posed by the red flag.
+The USG organization should gather all related documentation quickly, write a description of the situation and present this information to the organizationally defined authority for determination.
+The organizationally defined authority will complete additional authentication to determine whether the attempted transaction was fraudulent or authentic.
+The USG organization must activate their cybersecurity incident response plans as defined in Section 5.3.